opendocsg/slw-judgments-backfill/2012_SGHCR_8/report.md

 Because of these injuries, the plaintiff has endured various complications and ailments, such as osteomyelitis, skin breakdowns, urinary tract infections, loss of sexual function, low blood pressure and major depressive disorder.

-49     The defendant candidly agreed that the plaintiff’s injuries in this case are very similar to, and in fact may even be more serious, as compared to the injuries sustained by the plaintiff in _Cheng Chay Choo (Spinster) v Wong Meng Tuck and Another_ [1992] SGHC 133 (“ _Cheng Chay Choo_ ”).
+49     The defendant candidly agreed that the plaintiff’s injuries in this case are very similar to, and in fact may even be more serious, as compared to the injuries sustained by the plaintiff in _Cheng Chay Choo (Spinster) v Wong Meng Tuck and Another_ <span class="citation">[1992] SGHC 133</span> (“ _Cheng Chay Choo_ ”).
 In that case, the plaintiff was awarded $120,000 for pain and suffering for the following injuries:

  (a) fracture/dislocation of 10th thoracic vertebra with complete paralysis below the waist;